Lewis County War Memorial and Louis Bennett Library

 After Jonathan Bennett died in 1887 ownership of the house went to his son Louis Bennett.
 Louis had an illustrious career of his own; he served as principal of what is now Glenville College, Lewis County prosecuting attorney, and Speaker of the state House of Delegates.
 In 1908 he unsuccessfully ran for governor as a Democrat.
 He married Sallie Maxwell and had two children, Agra and Louis Jr.

 Louis Bonnett Jr. achieved distinction as West Virginia’s only ace pilot in World War I. He left Yale University in 1917 when the United States entered the war, and soon organized and trained an air unit dubbed the West Virginia Flying Corps.
 Undeterred, Louis Jr. enlisted in the British Royal Flying Force and was deployed to Europe.
 In nine days between August 15 and August 24, 1918, Louis Jr. flew 25 sorties and made twelve confirmed kills.
-This made him the ninth best ace of World War I. On August Louis Jr. was shot down and soon afterwards died of his injuries.
+This made him the ninth-best ace of World War I. On August Louis Jr. was shot down and died of his injuries soon afterward.

 Sallie Maxwell Bennett went into mourning upon the deaths of her son and Louis Sr., who had died on August 2.
 Using the family’s wealth and influence, she was able to honor her son and husband in several ways across the globe.
 She commissioned a window in Westminster Abbey in their honor, depicting St. Michael and the West Virginia state seal.
 A statue of an aviator was erected at Linsley Institute in Wheeling.
 In Wavrin, France, where Louis Jr. had died, a monument was created and the local church rebuilt.
 Lastly, Maxwell Bennett sought to honor her family in their hometown of Weston.
 After noticing that the community lacked a library, she decided to donate their home for that purpose in 1922.
 The Louis Bennett Public Library formally opened in 1923.
 The first floor of the house contains library facilities, while the second floor houses a war memorial.
 A clause in the donation agreement stipulated that most of the home’s exterior could not be altered from its original appearance; the house as a result remained preserved.